undetakerize/asp-game-api-demo/README.md

 ##

-#### This is a sample project for a maintainable game database built with ASP.NET Core.
+#### This is a sample project for a maintainable store game database with user reviews built with ASP.NET Core.
 It includes CRUD operations, authentication, pagination, and more.
 ---

 ## Prepared Requirements